adex-badr18/blog_with_template/README.md

 # blog_with_template
 A simple Django blog

-Visit the link below to preview. http://badru2gex.pythonanywhere.com/
+Visit this link to preview:
+http://badru2gex.pythonanywhere.com/